Traffic Splitting

 Generic instructions

 1. Update your CDN, cache, or web server configuration to proxy in-scope paths to Glopal.
-This configuration cannot work as a simple redirection, as visitors should stay on your domain and not be redirected to Glopal.
+This configuration cannot work as a simple redirection, since visitors should stay on your domain and not be redirected to Glopal.
 Many setups have options to delegate specific paths to another origin (Glopal); this is where you can enter Glopal endpoint details.

 2. If possible, add the original Host value (your domain) in the X-Forwarded-Host header when delegating requests to Glopal and pass the original source IP address in the X-Forwarded-For header.